oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab7.md

-# Oracle Key Vault (OKV)
+# Enable Lights-Out Operations

-## Enable lights-out operations
+## Introduction
-In certain scenarios, it can be important to allow a database to open the connection to Oracle Key Vault without human intervention, for example when a RAC instance is automatically restarted by Oracle Grid Infrastructre, or when a Data Guard primary database restarts after a role transition to take on the standby role.
+In certain scenarios, it can be important to allow a database to open the connection to Oracle Key Vault without human intervention.
+For example, when a RAC instance is automatically restarted by Oracle Grid Infrastructre.
+Or when a Data Guard primary database restarts after a role transition to take on the standby role.

+talk about how db restarts when grid infra works -> the why is high availability

-*Estimated Lab Time:* 2 minutes
+Estimated Lab Time: 2 minutes

 ### Objectives
-- Learn how to setup an auto-open OKV connection.
+In this lab, you will learn how to setup an auto-open OKV connection.

 ### Prerequisites
-This lab assumes you went through Lab 6.
+This lab assumes you have completed lab 6.

-## Lab 7: Enable lights-out operations
-### Task 1: Enable lights-out operations
+## Task 1: Enable lights-out operations

 1. Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*